BaseMax/BaseMax.Github.io/_posts/2019-01-31-Answer Make the picture more natural.md

 title: Answer about making the picture more natural.
 ---

-Although this is a simple question and easy...
-But it can be interesting for many people.

-I saw this question at Stanford University.
-And thanks to the professor.

 Please not see the answer before think.

 You should try and thinking to solve the questions.

 [View Questions](https://basemax.github.io/2019/01/31/Question-Make-the-picture-more-natural.html)

+Although this is a simple question and easy...
+But it can be interesting for many people.

 # Question 1